 By Judith Gross, illustrated by Bari Weissman

-The two most important days in the Jewish calendar come close upon one another this September with Rosh Hashanah, the Jewish New Year just passed, having begun on the evening of Sunday the 16th and ended on Tuesday the 18th.
+The two most important days in the Jewish calendar come close upon one another this September, with Rosh Hashanah, the Jewish New Year, beginning on the evening of September the 19th and ending on Sunday the 20th.

-Yom Kippur follows exactly eight days after Rosh Hashanah and for families interested in sharing the history surrounding these two most significant holidays in the Jewish faith, Celebrate is a perfect introductory book.
-It explains in very simple language for the youngest readers, not only these two holidays, but additional stories behind the holidays such as Sukkot, celebrated at harvest time, where families build booths open to the sky, decorated with leaves, vegetables, paper chains and the like, evocative of the quickly built shelters the earliest wanderers had to build up and take down.
+The picture book explains in very simple language, for the youngest of readers, not only these two holidays, but additional stories behind the holidays such as Sukkot, celebrated at harvest time, where families build booths open to the sky, decorated with leaves, vegetables, paper chains and the like, evocative of the quickly built shelters the earliest wanderers had to build up and take down.

 Simhat Torah, Hanukkah, Tu Bishvat, Purim, Passover and Shavuot also are presented with the history of each explained in detail with emphasis on the children’s involvement in the holiday.

-Each child in the family will have their favorite holiday celebrating the traditions and ancient history of this religion so rich in family centeredness.
+Each child in the family will have their favorite holiday celebrating the traditions and ancient history of this religion so rich in family at the center of observance.

 I loved the celebration of Shavuot and the special laws of living together peacefully, retelling the story from the Torah of God or sacred book of the Jewish people, the giving to Moses of the Ten Commandments or ten laws for living a good life.
 Coming in late spring, adults may stay up late on this night and study the Torah.
 Children, if they are allowed, stay up too.
 There is a legend surrounding this night that is simple and beautiful.
 The legend states that at midnight the heavens open for a single second and if you make a wish at that moment it will come true.
 What a beautiful tradition if the wishes of all the children of the world could be joined in one night!